SolidBlock-cn/mishanguc/UpdateLog-en.md

 - Fixed the issue that, in versions above 1.21.10, when shader is enabled, when no ordinary text is rendered, the special text of this mod is not treated as text, causing it to be rendered dimly.
 - Fixed the issue of using Ctrl + E to set custom value will cause the texts invisible.
 - Improved simplified mode.
 Now when simplified mode is enabled, it is no longer required to press Shift for adjusting height or disabling simplified mode.
-- Fixed the issue that the Tab key may also navigate to invisible button elements when there are texts already.
+- Fixed the issue that the Tab key could also navigate to invisible button elements when text was already present.

 ### 1.6.0-beta.4

 - For Minecraft 1.21.10 and above: adjust text rendering to ensure special texts can also be treated as rendered text by mods like Iris, so the special texts can have some special attributes like normal texts when shaders are enabled.
-- For Minecraft 1.21.10 and above: fixed the issue of data generator fails to run.
+- For Minecraft 1.21.10 and above: fixed the issue that the data generator failed to run.
-- Adjusted the `-texture` interaction logic in the signs: in the signs, even if a missing texture id is inputted, it can normally take effect, rendering black-purple checkerboards without outputting warns.
+- Adjusted the `-texture` interaction logic in signs: even if a missing texture ID is entered, it can take effect normally, rendering black-and-purple checkerboards without outputting warnings.
-- Added a special text type: `debug_text`, usage: input `-debug_text <any text content>` to test the rendering of text.
-Please no that the rendering position of text will not be sure to be correct.
+- Added a special text type: `debug_text`.
+Use `-debug_text <any text content>` to test text rendering.
+Please note that the text's rendering position may not be correct.
-- Removed some redundant codes.
+- Removed some redundant code.
 - Fixed the issue that the game rules do not synchronize.

 ### 1.6.0-beta.3

 - Now it is possible to modify the text preset of signs.
 When editing the sign texts, if no text is added, all available presets will be displayed.
-    - There are currently 6 builtin sign presets:
+  - There are currently 6 built-in sign presets:
         - left arrow + 1 line of text (`left_arrow_one_line`)
         - 1 line of text (`one_line`)
         - right arrow + 1 line of text (`right_arrow_one_line`)
         - left arrow + 2 lines of text (`left_arrow_two_lines`)
         - 2 lines of text (`two_lines`)
         - right arrow + 2 lines of text (`right_arrow_two_lines`)
-        - The "two lines of text" in the presets above, are one line with size 6, and one line with size 3.
-The arrows can be used in direction indicates such as subway.
+      - The "two lines of text" in the presets above consist of one line with size 6 and one line with size 3.
+The arrows can be used for directional signs such as subway signs.
-    - The sign presets (excluding builtin) are store in `configs/mishanguc_sign_presets/<id>.json`, while "id" is anything that can be used as a filename, can contain Chinese, but cannot contain some special characters, and does not support subfolders.
-Each file is a `json` format, and supports the following fields:
+  - The sign presets (excluding built-in presets) are stored in `configs/mishanguc_sign_presets/<id>.json`, where `<id>` can be any valid filename, may contain Chinese characters, but cannot contain certain special characters and cannot include subfolders.
+Each file uses the `json` format and supports the following fields:
-        - `order`: Integer, optional, by default 0.
-Used to control the order when displaying sign presets.
-The lower value, the higher priority.
-The order of the six builtin presets are respectively integers from -6 to -1.
+    - `order`: Integer, optional; defaults to 0.
+Used to control the order in which sign presets are displayed.
+The lower the value, the higher the priority.
+The six built-in presets have values from -6 to -1, respectively.
       - `name`: Text component.
 Optional.
 The display name of the preset in the interface.
 If not specified, the translation key `signPreset.mishanguc.<id>.name` will be used, and the id will be displayed directly as a fallback if the translation key does not exist.
     - `description`: Text component.
 Optional.
 The description of the preset.
-In the sign edit screen, when the cursor is hovered on the button, of the button gets focus, the description will be displayed if it exists.
+In the sign edit screen, the description will be displayed when the cursor hovers over the button or when the button receives focus.
     - `text_contexts`: The text list.
 Required.
-The format of each format is equivalent to the format of each text in the sign.
+The format of each item is equivalent to the format of each text in the sign.
       - `initial_focus`: Integer.
 Optional.
 By default, 0.
 This value indicates which line of text will be automatically selected when the preset is applied.
 For example, if the value of `initial_focus` is 2, upon applying the preset the third line of text will be automatically selected.
 The value of this field must be lower than the amount of elements of text list, but when the text list is empty (amount is 0), this value can be 0.
   - Added corresponding commands to handle sign presets.
-All commands are executed on the client side, not the server side, and it takes affect immediately after execution and relevant files will be updated.
-All IO operations of files will be executed on a separate thread.
+All commands are executed on the client side, not the server side, and take effect immediately; the relevant files will be updated.
+All file I/O operations are executed on a separate thread.
-        - `/mishanguc:signpreset path`: Show the path where the sign presets are stored.
-When the path exist, click the relevant message to show in Explorer.
+    - `/mishanguc:signpreset path`: Shows the path where the sign presets are stored.
+When the path exists, click the relevant message to show it in Explorer.
       - `/mishanguc:signpreset list`: Show a list of all current presets.
       - `/mishanguc:signpreset reload`: Reload sign presets from the disk.
 Note: `/reload` command will not reload sign presets.
       - `/mishanguc:signpreset save <id> [args]`: Store the sign presets.
 When executing, you need to locate your crosshair on a sign block of Mishang Urban Construction mod.
 You can specify some extra arguments (`[args]`), in the NBT object format, supporting the following fields:
         - `force`: False by default.
-If true, when the sign preset file of the same name exist, or when the builtin preset exists with the same name, it will still normally saved.
-If false, the command will noe execute.
-Besides, when the sign text is empty (no a single line), if `force` is false, the command will also not be executed.
+If true, the preset will still be saved when a preset file with the same name exists or when a built-in preset with the same name exists.
+If false, the command will not execute in these cases.
+In addition, if the sign text is empty (not a single line), the command will not execute when `force` is false.
         - `order`: Integer.
         - `initial_focus`: Integer.
         - `name`: Text component.
         - `description`: Text component.
       - `/mishanguc:signpreset delete <id>`: Delete a sign preset.
-If deleting a non-builtin sign preset, the file `<id>.json` will be tried to delete.
-If deleting a builtin sign preset, the file `<id>.json` will be created with an empty JSON, marking this builtin sign preset not to be loaded.
+When deleting a non-built-in sign preset, the file `<id>.json` will be deleted if possible.
+When deleting a built-in sign preset, an empty `<id>.json` file will be created to mark this built-in sign preset as not to be loaded.
       - `/mishanguc:signpreset reset <id>`: Reset a sign preset.
-For non-builtin sign presets, it will be delected (equivalent to `/mishanguc:signpreset delete <id>` command).
-For builtin sign presets, no matter it is overridden or marked no to load, the file `<id>.json` will be deleted to restore the builtin sign preset.
+For non-built-in sign presets, it will be deleted (equivalent to `/mishanguc:signpreset delete <id>`).
+For built-in sign presets, whether they are overridden or marked not to load, the file `<id>.json` will be deleted to restore the built-in preset.
-        - `/mishanguc:signpreset reset`: Reset all sign presets, and restore all builtin sign presets.
+      - `/mishanguc:signpreset reset`: Reset all sign presets and restore all built-in sign presets.
 All JSON files in `config/mishanguc_sign_presets` will be deleted.
-    - Note: All presets will be automatically adjusted position when applied, even if not adjusted when saving.
-If you do not need to adjust, please set the relevant text lines to absolute mode.
+  - Note: The positions of all presets will be adjusted automatically when applied, even if not adjusted when saved.
+If you do not need this adjustment, set the relevant text lines to absolute mode.
-    - The size of builtin sign presets is now 6 and 3 (for two lines) for all blocks.
-Formerly, the size of builtin sign presets is 8 and 4 for full wall sign blocks; note that the default text size will still depend on the sign itself, and for full wall sign the default text size is 8 and for other blocks it is 6.
+    - The size of built-in sign presets is now 6 and 3 (for two lines) for all blocks.
+Formerly, the size of built-in sign presets was 8 and 4 for full wall sign blocks.
+Note that the default text size still depends on the sign itself: it is 8 for full wall signs and 6 for other blocks.
 - Simplified the data format for sign texts.
 For situations where text is white (by default) and there is no outline, the fields will be removed.
-- Improved the `-pattern` for sign texts.
-Now all pattern use canonical names while supporting some abbreviated names as aliases:
+- Improved the `-pattern` option for sign texts.
+Now all patterns use canonical names while supporting some abbreviated names as aliases:
     - `empty`
     - `arrow-left`, alias: `al`
     - `arrow-right`, alias: `ar`